kent-thompson/webFRAME/readme.md

 + Convention Over Configuration
 + MVC/S Architecture
 + Automatic Engine Level Class Auto-Loader
-+ Auto-Routing!
++ Automatic Auto-Routing!
++ Automatic Inversion of Control
-+ Authentication Compliant through Unbroken PHP Encryption / Passwords - all automatic
++ Automatic Authentication, Compliant through Unbroken PHP Encryption / Passwords
-+ Authorization Compliant through JsonWebTokens - all automatic
++ Automatic Authorization, Compliant through JsonWebTokens
++ Automatic Working Design and Code Upon Installation
 + Views - Section / Page Composition is Encouraged, But Not Mandatory.
 Emphasizes DRY Principle
 + Core Engine handles all Authorization / Authentication, File Loading, Routing and Invoking of correct code
 + Need only code 'Industry Standard' Models / Views / Controllers.
 Use industry standard API Endpoint paths
 + Service layer supported (business logic, business intelligence layer, et cetera)
++ Pages and API Endpoints can be Authorized, or Not, depending on developer needs
++ All Modern Object-Oriented Code and Design
 + Easy examples provided.
 More...

-Pages and API endpoints can be authorized, or not, depending on developer needs.
-Note: Some pages in this example are placeholders to show behavior.
+Some pages in this example are placeholders to show above behavior.
 **Notice:** "*Partial Views*" and logic are used to accommodate real-time UI Composition following DRY principles.
 Thus, the online github code viewer will occasionally show html tags in red, indicating an error?
 THERE IS NO ERROR.
-Upon loading the full code at run-time, all the tags are correctly matched.
+Upon loading the full code at run-time, all tags are correctly matched.

 Copyright (c) 2007-2024 Kent Thompson, All rights reserved.
 All source code and IP.

 "Engine" is located at /app/core/Application.

 **Userlist** shows "mini-SPA" design and typical CRUD API behavior.

-Endpoint URL Path Scheme
+Endpoint URL Path Design
 --
 Server-side Rendered Pages URL End-Point Convention:
 **Website name / controller / action**;

 Example:
 kentthompson.org/user/getUser

 + Actions are mapped to a method / function in the controller class.
-+ Automaticaly supports a Default, Home Controller Scheme when used with only a website name and / or just a page name.
++ Automaticaly supports a Default, Home Controller Design when used with only a website name and / or just a page name.

 ----